 In short, it’s impossible to know where the stock market is headed next.
 And if anyone tells you where the market is headed, they are probably trying to sell you something.
 (And they are probably wrong!)

-Investing for the Next Market Crash: 6 Strategies for Success
+Investing for the Next Stock Market Crash: 6 Strategies for Success

 Investing for the next stock market crash isn’t rocket science, but there are several proven principles for investing success to consider.
 Those principles include: